microsoft/FastTrack/scripts/split-spmtlogerrors/README.md

 ### Report Mode

 You can use the tool to quickly view occurance counts for a given column's unique values.
 This is done using the "getColumnReport" flag.
 It will output an ordered table of values with their occurance counts.
 This can serve as a guide to see what errors may be of the most interest or easy to filter.
-Can also be used as a check to ensure the
+Can also be used as a check to ensure filter mode is producing results as expected.

 ```PowerShell
 .\Split-SPMTLogErrors.ps1 -file {file name to filter} -getColumnReport